aykhanmv/carlink-react/README.md

 yarn start
 ```

 ## !!!
-Do not forget to add .gitignor file !!!
+Do not forget to add .gitignore file !!!

 ```
 touch .gitignore